 Arsenal Ends Whiteout Kit Campaign

-- End of Whiteout Kit Campaign: Arsenal will revert to their traditional red and white colors, discontinuing the use of the all-white 'No More Red' kit on the field.
+- End of Whiteout Kit Campaign: Arsenal will stop wearing the all-white "No More Red" kit in matches, returning to their traditional red and white colors.

-- Continued Anti-Knife Crime Initiative: Although the all-white shirt will no longer be worn in matches, Arsenal will continue its anti-knife crime initiative through off-pitch activities and community programs.
+- Continuation of Initiative: Although the all-white shirt will no longer be used in matches, the anti-knife crime initiative will continue through off-pitch activities and community programs.

 Arsenal will return to their traditional red and white colors for their FA Cup third round tie this weekend, marking the end of the all-white "No More Red" kit's on-pitch use.
 The Gunners have worn the special shirt in domestic cup competitions since 2021 as part of a campaign against knife crime.
 The decision was first reported by Amy Lawrence of The Athletic.